mwiesmueller/ngx-http-crypt/README.md

 - secret: Define your own secret for the AES encryption
 - cryptInactive: Set it to true when you like to disable the encryption.
 Default is false
+- warnInactive: Set it to true when you like to disable the warn message on transfer of a not encrypted content.

 ### Make your first Call with encryption